tapphughesn/neovim-config/README.md

 # My Neovim Config

-It all lives in one file.
+It all lives in one file: `init.lua`.
 The idea is that I can clone this repo to any machine I want to start working on.